gaut2172/WeightTracker/README.md

 # About the Project
 Weight Tracker is a weight watching mobile application for Android devices.
-The user can log daily weights in a list format and notifies the user when they have reached a target weight.
-The app provides a useful list of past records to help the user reach their goal.
+The user can log daily weights in a list format and the app will notify the user when they have reached a target weight.
+Having a useful list of past records will help users reach their weight goals.

 # Motivation
 I am always eager to improve my health physically and mentally.
 When I